-- 1. The provision of a reduced level of on-site affordable housing plus a financial contribution in lieu of the shortfall: - 2.
-The provision of a reduced level of on-site affordable housing that meets a specific localised need e.g. a greater number of wheelchair accessible homes; or - 3.
+- 1. The provision of a reduced level of on-site affordable housing plus a financial contribution in lieu of the shortfall: - number of wheelchair accessible homes; or - 3.
 The payment of a financial contribution in lieu of the provision of any on-site affordable housing.